A non-local Poisson bracket for Coxeter--Toda lattices: Coxeter--Toda lattices on

-In the tridiagonal case, $v=u^{-1}=s_{n-1}\cdots s_1$, Moser \cite{Mo} proved that the map $m_{u,v}$ is invertible and the system \eqref{eq: Toda lattice} is a completely integrable system in the sense of Arnold-Liouville.
+called {\it Moser map}.
+In the tridiagonal case, $v=u^{-1}=s_{n-1}\cdots s_1$, Moser \cite{Mo} proved that the map $m_{u,v}$ is invertible and the system \eqref{eq: Toda lattice} is a completely integrable system in the sense of Arnold--Liouville.
 The level sets of the function $\det L$ foliate Jac into $2(n-1)$-dimensional symplectic manifolds.

-In \cite{GSV4} was proved that there are other double Bruhat cells, called {\it Coxeter double Bruhat cells}, which share common features with the tridiagonal case.
-The next subsection, following \cite{GSV4}, is intended to review results and notation about Coxeter double Bruhat cells.
+Gekthman, Shapiro and Vainshtein \cite{GSV4} proved that there are other double Bruhat cells, called {\it Coxeter double Bruhat cells}, which share common features with the tridiagonal case.